Yomif Kejelcha: 2016

-He started 2016 by winning the gold in the 3000 metres at the World Indoor Championships in Portland, Oregon.
+He started 2016 by winning the gold in the 3000 metres at the World Indoor Championships in Portland.
 On 27 August, Yomif won the event at the Diamond League Paris meet in a new world U20 record of 7:28.19.

 2018

 At the European Athletics Outdoor Classic Permit Meeting in Sweden on 18 August, Yomif won the 3000 m with a time of 7:28.00.
 On 31 August, he placed third in the 5000 m at the Diamond League Brussels Final.
 He ran a personal best of 12:46.79, making him the seventh-fastest runner ever in the event.

 2019

 Yomif came within a hundredth of a second of Hicham El Guerrouj's world indoor mile record on 9 February at the Millrose Games.
 He ran an Ethiopian national record and a Millrose meet record of 3:48.46, making him second-fastest athlete of all time in the event.
 On 3 March, Yomif broke this record with a time of 3:47.01, slicing 1.44 seconds off El Guerrouj's mark set in 1997 (this record was later broken by Yared Nuguse of the United States in February 2025, running 3:46.63).
 He came short of the 1500 metres world indoor record with his 3:31.25 split en route, making him the third-fastest indoor performer in history.
 He was paced by Erik Sowinski, Christian Harrison, and Harun Abda.

-Yomif won the silver medal for the 10,000 metres at the 2019 World Athletics Championships held in Doha, Qatar, finished eighth in the event at the delayed 2020 Tokyo Olympics in 2021, and placed also eighth in the 5000 m at the 2022 World Athletics Championships in Eugene, Oregon.
+Yomif won the silver medal for the 10,000 metres at the 2019 World Athletics Championships held in Doha, Qatar, finished eighth in the event at the delayed 2020 Tokyo Olympics in 2021, and placed also eighth in the 5000 m at the 2022 World Athletics Championships in Eugene.

 Yomif was a member of the Nike Oregon Project from 2018 to 2019, where he trained alongside Galen Rupp and Sifan Hassan.